Sports-QA: A Large-Scale Video Question Answering Benchmark for Complex and Professional Sports: Sports-QA Dataset

 Table \ref{n_qa} presents the numbers of QA pairs for various question types and different sports in Sport-QA.
 Our dataset comprises approximately 94K QA pairs.
 It's worth noting that a substantial portion of our descriptive questions involves complex action temporal localization and counting, presenting challenges similar to other question types.
 Additionally, we have balanced the number of questions across different sports.

 The total number of videos in our dataset is 5,967, distributed across different sports as follows: basketball (879), football (1,030), volleyball (586), gym (505), vault (501), uneven bars (834), floor exercise (770), and balance beam (862).
-Sports-QA is divided into training, validation, and testing sets (60\%20\%20\%).
+Sports-QA is divided into training, validation, and testing sets (60\%/20\%/20\%).
 Specifically, videos of the same sport are randomly assigned to each set to ensure similar distributions of sport types across subsets.
-Additionally, we have ensured that the distributions of answer classes are similar in different subsets\footnote{Please refer to the supplementary material for more statistics.}.
+Additionally, we have ensured that the distributions of answer classes are similar in different subsets.

+Fig. \ref{ans_dist_type} illustrates the distribution of answer classes broken down by question types in Sports-QA.
+Note that we only showcase the first 80 classes with more examples.
+As depicted in the figure, the distribution of answers is long-tailed, and the unbalanced nature adds to the challenge of our dataset.
+Meanwhile, classes of the same type, such as ``yes/no", are balanced.
+This further increases the difficulty of our dataset, as the models are required to examine the video for answering the question instead of merely guessing the answer based on the question type.

+\mr{Additionally, we detail the statistics regarding the temporal and spatial characteristics of each question in Table \ref{stats1}.
+Specifically, we analyzed each question along two key dimensions: whether it contains spatial directional terms (e.g., ``left''/``right'') and whether it includes temporal relational terms (e.g., ``before''/``after'').
+As illustrated in the table, the distribution of questions is balanced with respect to both spatial and temporal attributes, indicating no inherent bias in these aspects.}